maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 ### Float Literal

 - Sequence of numbers with decimal point to indicate the fractional portion
-- Can also have an exponent `e` or `E` with positive of negative number
+- Can also have an exponent `e` or `E` with positive or negative number
 - Can also be written in hexadecimal
   - E.g. `0x12.34p5`
   - `p` indicates the exponent